awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

 ## Step 4: Mount Your File System Using the EFS Mount Helper<a name="wt6-efs-utils-step4"></a>

 To mount your EFS file system, you first create a mount directory on the EC2 instance\.
 Then, using the EFS mount helper, you can mount the file system with either IAM authorization or an EFS access point\.
-For more information, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md) and [Working with Amazon EFS Access Points](efs-access-points.md)\.
+For more information, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md) and [Working with Amazon EFS Access Points](efs-access-points.md)\.

 **To create a mount directory**
 + Create a directory for mounting the file system using the following command\.